 The long weekend is upon us, and I'm here to remind you of some simple pamper options.
-As the laziest beauty editor in town, it's my duty to emphasise what can be achieved with very little effort.
+As the laziest beauty editor in town, it's my duty to emphasize what can be achieved with very little effort.
 I'm talking about those self-care practices that cost next to nothing, don't require you to leave home, and will make you feel that little bit better having done them.
 If you too are especially low-key (still have balayage/can't be bothered with body lotion), you might appreciate these easy ideas.
 Ahead, you'll discover exactly what beauty editors do on long weekends.

 (The easygoing ones, anyway.)